remore/burn/README.md

-# Burn
+# Burn - a handy toolkit to make .nes application from a single text file written in Ruby DSL

-Burn is a free and open source framework that allows you to create 8-bit flavored application using Ruby DSL.
-In other words, you can *Build UR .Nes*(BURN) file with ruby DSL.
+Burn is a free and open source framework that allows you to create 8-bit flavored application(.nes) using Ruby DSL.

 ```ruby
 scene do